fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

-The infinite-width limit was studied in [Neal (1994)](https://www.cs.toronto.edu/~radford/pin.abstract.html), where it was shown that a network with a single hidden layer behaves as **Gaussian process** when the hidden layer width goes to infinity.
+The infinite-width limit was studied in [Neal (1994)](https://www.cs.toronto.edu/~radford/pin.abstract.html), where it was shown that a network with a single hidden layer behaves as a **Gaussian process** when the hidden layer width goes to infinity.
 In [Lee et al. (2017)](https://arxiv.org/abs/1711.00165), this result was extended to networks with an arbitrary number of layers, introducing the concept of a **neural network Gaussian process (NNGP)**.
 A Gaussian process is a method